Lucy

 • Fold up desks with a view

-• Double beds with fresh towels and linens
+• Double bed with fresh towels and linens

 • Luxury toiletries, by Wide Eye and Handmade by Juliette